 The drawbacks of this system is that it does take power to operate, making it a little more challenging for those 100% on solar.
 It is also necessary to change an expensive light bulb every year.

 This is what I have on my house and I have to say, I am a fan.
-After one year of using this filter to turn our rainwater into drinking water, I am happy to say no one has gotten sick.
+After 3 years of using this filter to turn our rainwater into drinking water, I am happy to say no one has gotten sick.
 We have even had it tested on numerous occasions and it comes out with passing marks every time.

 The Pulsar Quantum Water Filter developed by US Water Systems utilizes an advanced technology using a positively charged surface on the filter media that attracts the electrons in the pathogens, which are destroyed when they come in contact with the dynamic Activated Silica ceramic surface.
 Death on a quantum level.